joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/02/28/world/canada/canada-elections-foreign-interference.html?searchResultPosition=9

 **Death Toll Climbs After Trains Collide in Greece**\
-`A train with about 350 passengers collided with a freight train near the city of Larissa in northern Greece.
-At least 29 people were killed, according to officials.`\
+`A train with about 350 passengers collided with a freight train near the city of Larissa in northern Greece.`\
 https://nytimes.com/video/world/europe/100000008791166/greece-train-crash.html?searchResultPosition=10